 Half the excitement of a holiday for me is the holiday shopping, which includes everything from clothes, to makeup, to sun cream.
-Yes, I look forward to buying sun cream.
-It’s easy to get carried away, I know I have in the not too distant past, but when it comes down to it you can get away with the basic essentials.
+It’s easy to get carried away, I know I have, but when it comes down to it you can get away with the basic essentials.

 Treat yourself to a good cleanser